Saraholoughlin5/Milestone-Project-1/README.md

 #### **Device Compatability**

 Viewed on a variety of phones and tablets via the ‘Inspect’ tool in Chrome, Safari and Microsoft Edge.
+Tested on ['Am I Responsive?'](http://ami.responsivedesign.is/) site.
 Compatible at portrait and landscape orientations.
-Also compatible on laptop/desktop.

 ### **Validation**